 qcow2’s native compression.

-This format is designed to allow for easy image building from existing non-LXD rootfs tarballs that are already available.
-You should also use this format if you want to create images that can be consumed by both LXD and other tools.
+This format is designed to allow for easy image building from existing non-Incus rootfs tarballs that are already available.
+You should also use this format if you want to create images that can be consumed by both Incus and other tools.

 The image identifier for such images is the SHA-256 of the concatenation of the metadata and root file system tarball (in that order).